The Simple Guy

 The Great CEO Within is a manual for building companies and leaders.
 It cuts through myths about founders and focuses on what really matters: systems, habits, and culture.
 The real job of a CEO is creating clarity, building trust, and ensuring that the team works on what matters most.

 What I found most valuable is how tactical it gets: writing agendas, giving feedback, building routines of reflection, and learning to coach instead of command.
-These are small practices that create powerful organizations.

 The key lesson is that leadership is not about having all the answers, but about creating an environment where the best answers can emerge.
-Even outside business, these ideas work for anyone who wants to live with systems, clarity, and growth.

-Zorba the buddha cover
+Zorba the Buddha cover

 Zorba the Buddha